EluciusFTW/SpectreCoff/README.md

 | barChart | &check;   | &cross;

 ## License
+Copyright © Guy Buss, Daniel Muckelbauer

+SpectreCoff is provided as-is under the MIT license.
-See the license file included in the repository.
+See the LICENSE.md file included in the repository.

 ## Feedback and Contributing
 All feedback welcome!